Blockchain Innovation Challenge

 Section 2 Content

 The Education Blockchain Initiative Steering Committee selected projects based on their potential to scale across institutions, states, industries, learner populations, learner socioeconomic status, and learner timelines.
-We believe that the rigorous selection process, including a prescreen and a technical review in addition to the main evaluation, ensured that biases and conflicts of interest were negated and that the winners will be great pilots focusing on different strategies to leverage blockchain.
+The rigorous selection process, including a prescreen and a technical review in addition to the main evaluation, ensured that biases and conflicts of interest were negated.

-The four Phase 1 winners of the Blockchain Innovation Challenge are:
+The four winners of the Blockchain Innovation Challenge were:

 -